A Comparative Study of Luminosity Functions and Event Rate Densities of Long GRBs with Non-parametric Method: Results

 \section{Results}

-In this section, we give our results of luminosity functions and event rate of lGRBs constrained by the non-parametric method.
-Simultaneously, we compare the evolutionary history of distinct lGRB event rate with that of star formations.
+In this section, we give our results of luminosity functions and event rate of \textit{l}GRBs constrained by the non-parametric method.
+Simultaneously, we compare the evolutionary history of distinct \textit{l}GRB event rate with that of star formations.